justinlietz93/Prometheus_Void-Dynamics_Model/papers/pre-prints/RD_Methods_QA/logarithmic_constant_of_motion.md

 Objective.
 Verify that the numerical drift \(\Delta Q \equiv \max_{0\le n\le N} |Q(W_n,t_n)-Q(W_0,0)|\) is limited by discretization/round-off and exhibits the expected step-order convergence.

 Protocol.
-- Time-stepper: fixed-step RK4 (or Dormand–Prince with tight tolerances).
+- Time-stepper: fixed-step RK4 (or Dormand-Prince with tight tolerances).
 - Parameters: e.g., \(r=0.15\), \(u=0.25\).
 - Initial conditions: sample \(W_0\in(10^{-3},\, r/u-10^{-3})\) and \(W_0\in(r/u+10^{-3},\, 1-10^{-3})\) to test both sides of the middle pole.
 - Time step and horizon: \(dt=10^{-3}\), \(N=10^5\) steps (double precision).